thingsboard/thingsboard.github.io/_includes/templates/edge/getting-started/step-2.md

-Provision device from the edge to the cloud done automatically, so no additional actions required.
+Device provisioning from the edge to the cloud is automatic, requiring no additional actions.
-Once device has been created on the edge, it's going to be automatically created on the cloud.
+Once a device is created on the edge, it will be automatically established on the cloud.

-To see provisioned device please open **{{currentThingsBoardVersion}}** using the URL **http://SERVER_URL**.
+To view the provisioned device, please open **{{currentThingsBoardVersion}}** by visiting **SERVER_URL**.

 {% include images-gallery.html imageCollection="step2" showListImageTitles="true" %}